523 St. Ann Street

 The 1850 House currently has these education resources available for students, teachers, and families:

 Located at the front of the museum, the 1850 House Museum Store helps support the Louisiana State Museums through sales of daily tours and merchandise.
-Many books with topics including history, food, hauntings, architecture and children's stories are available as well as handmade art, jewelry, pottery and crafts from local Louisiana artists.
-Online store is also available here!
+Many books with topics including history, food, hauntings, architecture, and children's stories are available as well as handmade art, jewelry, pottery, and crafts from local Louisiana artists.
+The online store is also available here!

 1850 House History

-The 1850 House is part of the Lower Pontalba building.
 Standing on opposite sides of Jackson Square, the Upper and Lower Pontalba buildings were designed and financed by the Baroness Micaela Almonester de Pontalba.
-Her father, Don Andrés Almonester y Roxas, was a Spanish colonial landowner who helped finance The Cabildo, St. Louis Cathedral and The Presbytère.
+Her father, Don Andrés Almonester y Roxas, was a Spanish colonial landowner who helped finance The Cabildo, St. Louis Cathedral, and The Presbytère.